trimstray/nginx-admins-handbook/doc/RULES.md

   > An ordinary web server supports the `GET`, `HEAD` and `POST` methods to retrieve static and dynamic content.
 Other (e.g. `OPTIONS`, `TRACE`) methods should not be supported on public web servers, as they increase the attack surface.

-  > However, some of the APIs (e.g. RESTful APIs) uses also other methods.
+  > Some of the APIs (e.g. RESTful APIs) uses also other methods.
 In addition to the following protection, application architects should also verify incoming requests and methods.

+  > Support for the `TRACE` method can allow Cross-Site Tracing attack that can facilitate the capture of the session ID of another application user.
+In addition, this method can be used to attempt to identify additional information about the environment in which the application operates (e.g. existence of cache servers on the path to the application).

+  > Support for the `OPTIONS` method is not a direct threat, but it is a source of additional information for the attacker that can facilitate an effective attack.

+  > Support for the `HEAD` method is also risky (really!), because can speed up the attack process by limiting the volume of data sent from the server.
+If the authorization mechanisms are based on the `GET` and `POST`, the `HEAD` method may allow to bypass these protections.

   > However, it is not recommended to use `if` statements, instead you can use `limit_except` directive (should be faster than regexp evaluation), but remember, it has limited use: inside `location` only.
 I think, use of regular expressions in this case is a bit more flexible.